Solicitors for Drink Driving Offences

 Do I have to provide a specimen for a roadside alcohol test?

 Drink driving is a unique type of offence when it comes to evidence collection, as it is rare for the accused to be required to provide self-incriminating evidence.
 If you are stopped by the police on the road and asked to take a breathalyser test, it is likely you will be legally obligated to provide a sample.
 The Road Traffic Act 1988 outlines this obligation, stating that failing to provide a specimen when requested is a criminal offence.
-However, a very strict process must be followed in order for this requirement to be fully applicable.
-In order for a constable to require a test, the following criteria must be followed:
+However, the police can only request a roadside breath test if:

-• The police has reason to believe the driver has been drinking
+• they have reason to believe that the driver has been drinking, or

-• The driver has committed a traffic offence
+• the driver has committed a traffic offence, or

 When requesting a sample, the officer must also:

-• Be in uniform at the time of the request
+• Be in uniform to administer the breath test

-• Inform you of the request and the consequences of failing to provide a specimen
+• Inform the driver of the request and the consequences of failing to provide a specimen

 Impact of a drink driving conviction